JustinPattek/Digin/Cards/README.md

 <h3>Gold Cards</h3> - Gold cards are the basic monetary points in the game and can be equipped.
 (They do nothing when equipped)

-<h3>Supplies Cards</h3> - Supplies cards are any card that aren't gold or artifact.
+<h3>Supplies Cards</h3> - Supplies cards are any card that aren't gold coins, victory cards or character cards.
 (They have no point values)
 There is 3 types: Offensive, Defensive, and Support.

-<h3>Artifact Cards</h3> - Artifact cards count as both a gold and a supply card.

 <h3>Ability Cards</h3> - Ability cards are special cards that activate your Character Card's ability whenever you discard them from your hand.
 (No matter whose turn it is.)